karol-maciaszek/shortigin/README.md

 ### URL Validation

 I use fetch to validate both the correctness of the URL and existence of target resource.
-This method has a "small" drawback: certain sites, like facebook.com use a bot detection mechanism that blocks the request.
-In such cases, the URL is considered invalid.
-It could be improved by using e.g. puppeter to run headless browser.
-However, this may be an overkill resource-wise.
-I leave the topic open for further discussion.
+Certain sites (like Facebook) block suspicious requests.
+To mitigate this, there is a set of hardcoded, naturally looking headers.

 ## Utils